William Hyacinth, Prince of Nassau-Siegen: Biography

 His quick temper and ambition were feared in their own family.
 When his brother (and successor) Frederick William Adolf expressed his displeasure, William Hyacinth directed the guns of his castle on his brother's castle in order to demonstrate his power.
 Frederick William Adolf then sued his brother in the assembly of the Westphalian Circle.
 When William Hyacinth visited the court in Vienna in 1705, to raise support for his inheritance claim, Siegen was occupied by troops from Nassau and Prussia.
 The people revolted and plundered and disarmed William Hyacinth's castle.

 The number of complaints about his conduct continued to increase.
 On 15 July 1706, Siegen was again occupied, this time by troops from County Palatine of Neuburg and Prussia, at the request of the Aulic Council.
 William Hyacinth's Chancellor, de Colomba, who had played a major rôle in William Hyacinth's tyranny, was arrested and on 20 December 1710 exiled from the German Empire for life.
-William Hyacinth himself fled to Hadamar, to his cousin Prince Francis Alexander.
+William Hyacinth himself fled to Hadamar, to his cousin Prince Francis Alexander, the last ruler of Nassau-Hadamar.

 The revolts against his reign of terror continued.
 On 29 March 1707 William Hyacinth had Friedrich Flender von der Hardt, a suspected leader of the insurgents, beheaded without any form of trial.
 Emperor Joseph I used this occasion to deprive William Hyacinth of his principality.
 It was temporarily administered by two imperial councillors and then passed to Frederick William Adolf.
 In 1713, France withdrew William Hyacinth's French title of Count of Chalon.

 William Hyacinth was awarded an annual pension of 4000 talers.
 The remaining assets were used to pay the pensions of his stepmother and her siblings, his creditors and a debt of honor to the family of Friedrich Flender.
 William Hyacinth complained to the emperor and to the Diet of Regensburg, however, neither complaint met with success.